XO driver for RAMA WORKS

 Integrated design

-The power button is integrated into the main body for easier assembly.
-The battery indicators make use of the already available transparency.
-The aim of incorporating these features into the structural parts is also to reduce the number of parts.
+The power button is integrated into the body for easier assembly.
+Battery indicators make use of the already available transparency.
+The number of parts has been reduced by incorporating features into the structure.

-The use of transparency makes the internal components visible to the user, thereby asserting a certain value to them.
-Therefore the screwdriver is perceived as more than just a piece of plastic.
+Transparency makes the internal components visible, thereby asserting a certain value to them.
+Hence, the screwdriver is perceived as more than just a piece of plastic.
 It becomes a device made up of components that can be repaired or replaced.